MatteoMagnini/distributed-systems-python-101/content/language/_generator.md

 +++

-title = "The Python Programming Language" description = "Introduction to the Python programming language" outputs = ["Reveal"]
+title = "Introduction to the Python programming language" description = "Introduction to the Python programming language" outputs = ["Reveal"]

 +++

-# The Python Programming Language
+# Introduction to the Python programming language

 {{% import path="reusable/header.md" %}}